Hahm Eun-jung: 2018–present: New agency and solo career

 In January 2018, Hahm confirmed her departure from MBK after her contract expired.
 In February, Hahm signed an exclusive management contract with UFO Production, making her the company's first-ever artist.
 UFO Production, a subsidiary of technology company Pobis TNC, is more known for producing the MBC TV weekend drama Money Flower.
 On May 24, it was confirmed that Hahm was cast in KBS's romantic comedy-drama Lovely Horribly, starring Park Si-hoo and Song Ji-hyo.
 On February 26, 2019, it was announced that Hahm would be the narrator for the Korea-Vietnam co-production documentary named The Muse Story, which will be broadcast on KBS World.
-On October 14, 2020, her label announced that Hahm will star in an upcoming film called "I will sing" as a singer.
+On October 14, 2020, her label announced that Hahm would be starring in an upcoming film called "I Will, Song" as Moon-kyul, a singer who can no longer sing.

-Hahm was cast in the leading role of the TV drama Be My Dream Family, which aired on KBS1 every weekday from March 29, 2021,to October 1.
+Hahm was cast in the leading role of the TV drama Be My Dream Family, which aired on KBS1 every weekday from March 29, 2021, to October 1.
 The drama was well-received for its heartwarming portrayal of family dynamics.
 On July 15, Hahm left Cabin 74 after her contract expired.
 On September 27, Hahm signed a new exclusive contract with Management Koo.
 In 2021, along with Supernova's Gonil, Eun-jung took the lead role in short original drama Cell Division which was released on DramaX.
 The drama was also sold in Japan to multiple broadcasters—this includes streaming services like Amazon's Prime Video, Yahoo Japan's GYAO, music.Jp and Fuji TV's FOD.
 It premiered on KNTV Japan on May 26.